ibm-cloud-docs/security-compliance/collector-customer.md

-## Installing a collector on a Virtual machine
+## Installing a collector on a virtual machine
 {: #install-collector-vm}

-Now that you created a collector, you can install it on a Virtual machine by completing the following steps.
+Now that you created a collector, you can install it on a virtual machine by completing the following steps.

 1. After you create a collector in the {{site.data.keyword.cloud_notm}} console, you are invited to download the collector.
 Be sure that you meet the prerequisites.
 2. Select **Download shell script** to deploy the collector on a virtual machine.
 The registration key is required.